Action Alert—Anti-traffic safety bill targeting Salt Lake City

 I’m writing to express my opposition to SB 242 - Transportation Amendments, particularly the addition of Section 72-20-101, Local Highway Mobility Plans, which targets traffic safety infrastructure in Salt Lake City.

+I would like to see a substitute bill removing Section 72-20-101.
 [Concise statement why, make it personal].

 I’m a constituent and my address is…